 If you’ve tried this Easy Sloppy Joes Recipe or any other recipe on Cultured Palate please take a minute to rate the recipe and leave a comment letting me know how you liked it.
 I love hearing from you!
 You can also FOLLOW ME on PINTEREST, FACEBOOK, INSTAGRAM, YouTube and TWITTER.

-- Soak the beans overnight covered in water and 1 Tbsp vinegar.
+Soak the beans overnight covered in water and 1 tablespoon vinegar.

 What's your favorite summer food?
 Do you like an easy Sloppy Joes recipe with or without beans?
 Tell us all about it in the comments!